Updated March, 2021

 Getting ready to pin that Pinterest image from your post?
-Pause and make sure you’re completing these 4 crucial tasks before pinning on Pinterest!
+Pause and make sure you’re completing these three crucial tasks before pinning on Pinterest!

 When I started this podcast, I did it for those of you that aren’t ready to spend the money (or simply don’t have the money to spend) on Pinterest management services.
 The podcast includes lots of free information to help you DIY your Pinterest marketing.
 So many of you have told me how much it’s made an impact on your business.
 Those stories are inspiring and help me keep going, so thank you!

 Whether you’ve been listening for the last year or if you just stumbled upon the Simple Pin Podcast and you’ve been binging, I’d love for you to pick one of your favorite episodes and either text or email a link to that episode to a friend who needs help with Pinterest.